-We all know that COVID-19 has brought an extraordinary decline for hospitality industry.
-However with most of the world’s borders shut for some time, there will be a definite increase in demand for travel after the bans are lifted and it is safe for public to travel again.
+We all know that COVID-19 has brought an extraordinary decline for the hospitality industry.
+However with most of the world’s borders closed for some time, there will be a definite increase in demand for travel after the bans are lifted and it is safe for public to travel again.
 And, even though we predict the industry getting back to normal, the client won’t be the same.
 To hit the ground running after the crisis you need to adjust to the needs of a future traveller.
 And who is a post-COVID guest and what does he care about?

 Health and Sanitation

 By far the biggest factor for the modern traveller will be definitely health and sanitation.
 People will be more cautious of the cleaning, disinfection and food prep processes post COVID-19.
 Preferences will shift towards hotels, which implement wide measures to keep their hotel up to health standards.
 Therefore, taking precautions and increasing the level of health and safety standards should be a priority.
 Use MyStay to create a dedicated Health&Safety page.